2019, 2020, 2021

 Save The Bay

-Rhode Island has lost over 50% (approximately 4,000 acres) of its historic salt marshes over the last two hundred years due to filling (Bromberg and Bertness, 2005).
+Rhode Island has lost over 50%, approximately 4,000 acres, of its historic salt marshes over the last 200 years due to filling (Bromberg and Bertness, 2005).
 Of the salt marshes that remain in the state, the vast majority are drowning in place due to rising sea levels.
 Save The Bay is leading statewide efforts to help salt marshes adapt to higher water levels to slow the future loss of these vital coastal ecosystems.

 To address both of these issues, Save The Bay will undertake new statewide efforts to engage citizens of all ages to reduce plastic pollution, further coastal restoration, enhance ocean and environmental literacy, and build community engagement and stewardship.
+Through on-the-ground restoration and adaptation efforts, coupled with education, and volunteer engagement, Save The Bay can ensure the ongoing health of Narragansett Bay for generations to come.
 These activities directly engage communities, stakeholders, students, and volunteers in efforts to create systemic change to improve and restore the short and long-term health of Narragansett Bay and our coastal areas.

 Narragansett Bay Pollution Prevention

 - The Microplastics Education Program will engage 3-5 urban/urban ring schools in Rhode Island in experiential education focused on microplastics and marine pollution through onboard Bay surveys and trawls.
 This will include the development of in-class curriculum and resources for teachers.